Monastery of Saint Samuel the Confessor: History of the monastery

-One can only guess when the monastery was abandoned.
-This probably happened in the 17th century.
-The Italian adventurer Giovanni Battista Belzoni (1778-1823) was the first European in 1819 to visit the now manless monastery and gave a description of the catacombs church, today's crypt.
+It is unknown when the monastery was abandoned, though it probably happened in the 17th century.
+The Italian adventurer Giovanni Battista Belzoni (1778-1823) was the first European in 1819 to visit the abandoned monastery and gave a description of the catacombs church, today's crypt.
 He visited the monastery on his return from Siwa via al-Baḥriya to Faiyum.
 The representations, such as the twelve apostles above a niche, were still well preserved.
 The Frenchman Frédéric Cailliaud (1787-1869) mentioned the monastery, but the information came from the Arabs who had traveled there.
 After more than half a century, the German African scientist Georg Schweinfurth (1836-1925) reported in 1886 again about the monastery.
 The monastery enclosure measured 55 x 67 meters, and its entrance was on the south side.
 The monastery walls and the catacombs church were built from stone blocks that Schweinfurth dated to the 17th century.
 In the church there were still remains of the representation.
 On both sides of the altar he made an apse.
 Other traditions also originate from the British John Gardner Wilkinson (1797-1875, recreation 1825), the British cartographers Hugh John Llewellyn Beadnell (1874-1944, recreation 1899), 1895 (other sources also call 1897/1898 and 1880), the monastery was the archpriest Ishaq el-Baramusi (died 1938) with ten of his followers who from the monastery Paromeos Monastery in Wadi El Natrun, resettled.
 At first they lived in the crypt.
 The old walls served as a quarry for new monastery walls and buildings.
 They built new buildings within the new monastery complex el-Qaṣr above the crypt, serving as reception rooms, monks' cells, magazines, kitchen and bakery.
 In the area of the monastery, another fountain was dug or cleared in 1899, the water of which could not be used as drinking water because of its salty taste.
 The completion of a new church for the Virgin St. Mary, Ishaq and his pupil and archpriest Ibrahim no longer experienced the death because they had died before.
 With the partial demolition of old buildings unfortunately also lost knowledge about the old monastery.

 An archaeological study of the monastery has not yet been carried out.
 The Egyptian Egyptologist Ahmed Fakhry (1905-1973) visited the monastery in June 1942 and in October 1944 and gave a description of the crypt, the new buildings of the 19th/20th century.
 Century or the ornamental and floral-decorated stone fragments.
 At present, about one hundred monks live in the monastery, which operate in the surrounding countryside of the monastery agriculture.